signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 BUGS
 	Needing to include int random_seed; and int simulate_power_failure = 0; in any main program using yaffsfs.h
+	bug with opening a file with a name of 1,000,000 char long with no errors. bug with unlinking a file with 1,000,000 get the error ENOENT but should be geting ENAMETOOLONG.

-	ENOSPC error in programs test_yaffs_open_ENOTDIR and test_yaffs_open_ENOENT.
+	FIXED-ENOSPC error in programs test_yaffs_open_ENOTDIR and test_yaffs_open_ENOENT.
-	ENOENT been returned by yaffs_read but the handle is good and the yaffs_open function does not return an error.
+	FIXED-ENOENT been returned by yaffs_read but the handle is good and the yaffs_open function does not return an error.